First-order logic: Evaluation of truth values

-If a formula does not contain free variables, and so is a sentence, then the initial variable assignment does not affect its truth value.
+If a formula does not contain free variables, and thus is a sentence, then the initial variable assignment does not affect its truth value.
 In other words, a sentence is true according to M and $\mu$ if and only if it is true according to M and every other variable assignment $\mu'$.

 There is a second common approach to defining truth values that does not rely on variable assignment functions.
 Instead, given an interpretation M, one first adds to the signature a collection of constant symbols, one for each element of the domain of discourse in M; say that for each d in the domain the constant symbol cd is fixed.
 The interpretation is extended so that each new constant symbol is assigned to its corresponding element of the domain.
 One now defines truth for quantified formulas syntactically, as follows: